Death of Mallory Beach

 At approximately 2:17 a.m. on Sunday, February 24, 2019, Paul Terry Murdaugh crashed his family boat into the Archers Creek Bridge in Beaufort, South Carolina.
 On board the boat at the time of the accident were Mallory Beach and several other teenagers.
 Beach was killed in the accident, and Murdaugh was charged with three felony counts of boating under the influence, including causing the death of Mallory Beach, and seriously injuring two other passengers.

-Paul was murdered along with his mother in 2021 by his father.
-Alex Murdaugh was found guilty on all four counts related to their murders on March 3, 2023.
+Paul was murdered along with his mother in 2021.
+On March 3, 2023, Paul's father Alex Murdaugh was found guilty on four counts during the first trial.
+On the 13th of May of 2026, Alex Murdaugh's murder conviction was overturned.

 Mallory Beach

 Mallory Madison Beach was born to Phillip Harley and Renee Searson Beach on April 18, 1999, in Walterboro, South Carolina.
 She was a Wade Hampton High School graduate.
 At the time of her death, the 19-year-old was attending college and working at a clothing store.